 Besides retrieving and talking about objects from the National Collection, users of the app will also get to create personal albums close to the hearts of the persons living with dementia.
 They can simply snap pictures of objects, people, places or even practices, and upload them to the app for easy retrieval and use.
 This allows caregivers to personalise the app’s contents, making them more meaningful for those under their care.

 The My House of Memories app also serves as a resource that provides localised content such as information on dementia in Singapore, suggestions of activities for seniors and caregivers to engage in, and contacts for seniors living with dementia and their caregivers to reach out to.

 The My House of Memories app can be downloaded for free via the App Store and Google Play Store.
-To reach out to more seniors, the content on the My House of Memories app will be translated into Singapore’s official languages in its second phase next year, and the Mandarin, Malay and Tamil versions will be progressively made available for Singaporeans to download and use.
+To reach out to more seniors, the content on the My House of Memories app has been translated into Singapore’s official languages.

 Ministry of Culture, Community and Youth, Singapore